 6. There are three different formalities allowed by law for a church wedding in the Isle of Man:

-6.1 Banns Marriage after banns is the usual procedure for a church wedding.
+Marriage after banns is the usual procedure for a church wedding.
 Notice of the intended marriage is given by the minister at a church service on three Sundays.
 Banns must be called in each party's parish church, that is, the parish church of the parish in which each party is living at the time the banns are called.
 If the parties are living in different parishes, banns must be called in both parishes.
-If the wedding is to take place in another Anglican church or chapel which is the usual place of worship of one of the parties, banns must be called there in addition.
+If the wedding is to take place in another Anglican church or chapel which is the usual place of worship of a party (see 4. above), or in the parish church of a parish with which a party has a qualifying connection, (see 4. above) banns must be called there in addition.

 At least 7 days' notice must be given to the minister of a parish before he may call banns.
 An application form is available.
 The wedding must take place within 3 months of the last calling of banns.
 If banns have been called in a parish other than that in which the wedding is to take place, a certificate of banns must be obtained and given to the minister who is to conduct the wedding.

-If one of the parties lives in England, Wales or any of the Channel Islands, banns called at that party's parish church there are valid for a wedding in the Isle of Man.
+If one of the parties lives in England, Wales or Jersey, banns called at that party's parish church there are valid for a wedding in the Isle of Man.

 If either party is a national of a country outside the European Economic Area, the wedding should be by common licence issued by the Diocesan Registrar, and not after banns.

 NB The Marriage Measure (Isle of Man) 2022, which is not yet in force, will soon introduce a special procedure for authorising a church wedding of a person who is not a British or Irish national.
 Details will be posted on this webpage in due course.